 Any type of criminal record can result in negative impacts for individuals.
-For example, even a single misdemeanor arrest or conviction can make it difficult to get a job or find housing.
-Ohio’s rights restoration laws aim to reduce the negative impacts of a criminal record.
-Ohio has several such mechanisms that provide criminal record relief.
-Among the most prominent are pardon, record sealing and expungement, the certificate of qualification for employment (CQE) and the certificate of qualification for housing (CQH).
+For example, even a misdemeanor arrest or conviction can make it difficult to get a job or find housing.
+Ohio law offers several record relief mechanisms that aim to reduce the negative impacts of a criminal record.
+Among the most prominent are pardon, record sealing and expungement, the certificate of qualification for employment (CQE), the certificate of qualification for housing (CQH), and certificate of achievement and employability (CAE).

 This resource gives a brief overview of some of those laws and provides information on how individuals with criminal records can take advantage of them.
 It also includes downloadable handouts for the purpose of public information, as well as related resources.